travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 I am not ENTIRELY sure about why the measure & beat information are stores in the middle 2 bytes of each dword though, as opposed to that data being stored in the first or last 2 bytes of each dword.
+MAYBE I am missing something - it DOES look like there could be a byte of padding between the number of entries, and the start of the actual entry data, which would (in combination with the endianess of the data) explain a bit.
+Definitely gonna keep investigating this.

+It also appears that the game engine does have a lot of flexibility with regards to the beat/measure data, and how close you can place one arrow to another.
+I do not mean with regards to allowing more than just 1/4, 1/8, and 1/16 notes, but more so how far outside those bounds, and how close to another arrow you can go before things get fucky-wucky.

 ### Step Values
 Following the array of beat entries, is an array of bytes.
 These are